 An exciting and varied 2-week Tour of Laos and Cambodia

-This fascinating 2-week guided Laos and Cambodia tour, Indochina Adventure, takes you through the heart of Southeast Asia.
-Beginning in northern Laos – in the former royal capital, now World Heritage Site, of Luang Prabang – we’ll explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia, before a road trip through the scenic Central Highlands to the remote, mysterious and also UNESCO-listed Plain of Jars.
+This fascinating, 2-week guided Laos and Cambodia tour, Indochina Adventure, takes you through the heart of Southeast Asia.
+Beginning in northern Laos – in the former royal capital, now World Heritage Site, of Luang Prabang – we’ll explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia, before taking a road trip through the scenic central highlands to the remote, mysterious and also UNESCO-listed Plain of Jars.

 Our journey continues to the contrasting, contemporary capitals of laid-back Vientiane on the banks of the Mekong River and Cambodia’s chaotic but great fun Phnom Penh.
 Discover the sights of Laos’s capital including the famous COPE centre and surreal Buddha Park while our Phnom Penh tour takes in the colourful and vibrant street-life as well as it’s sometimes tragic, recent history at the infamous Killing Fields and Tuol Sleng Genocide Museum.